Buy-Sell Agreements Insights

 Pricing Methodologies in Buy-Sell Agreements

-April 29, 2015 / in Business Strategy, Business Valuation, Buy-Sell Agreements / by Jim Leonhard
+April 29, 2015 / in Business Strategy, Buy-Sell Agreements / by Jim Leonhard

 When it comes to valuing a business for tax filings, M&A transactions, ESOP’s and most other purposes, business appraisers are usually free to use all of the methodologies in their arsenal.
 But, when it comes to Buy-Sell Agreements that govern the sale or exchange of interests among closely-held business owners, many of these agreements specify a fixed amount or formula to price equity interests.
 Recently our firm analyzed the valuation and funding-related provisions used in thirteen buy-sell …